natewood2/holbertonschool-simple_shell/README.md

 ## How 'Simple Shell' Works:

-A simple shell allows the users to input commands to direct the system through breaking down the components which it runs into a infinite loop to locates the executable command listed in the system's PATH.
-It thens tokenlized the input to determind the wanted command.
-On each commands a child process is created which then, the parent process waits for the child process to be excecuted.
-As it locates the command's path it prints out the located memories.
+A simple shell enables users to input commands, directing the system by breaking down components and running them in an infinite loop.
+This loop searches for the executable command in the system's PATH.
+The input is then tokenized to determine the desired command.
+For each command, a child process is created.
+The parent process waits for the execution of this child process.
+As the command's path is identified, the shell outputs the located memory addresses.

 ## Repository Files